Construction Management Engineering Technology

 Bachelor of Science Degree

-The Construction Engineering Management Technology program has been designed to respond to the need for skilled professionals possessing the level of sophistication necessary to accommodate state-of-the-art technology which has impacted the construction industry.
+The Construction Management Engineering Technology program has been designed to respond to the need for skilled professionals possessing the level of sophistication necessary to accommodate state-of-the-art technology which has impacted the construction industry.
 It will incorporate extensive use of the computer in the technical specialty together with upper level mathematics, economics, and communications.

 The Construction Engineering Management Technology program encompasses study in traditional engineering technology offerings (Statics, Strength of Materials, Structural design Materials testing, etc.).
 The program is complemented with offerings in project control, scheduling, cost control quality control, construction productivity, and economics.
 It prepares students for employment in an emerging occupation within the construction industry.
 Graduates will possess expertise in construction and specialized administrative skills commensurate with the requirements dictated by the industry to coordinate and execute the construction of the design created by the engineer and the architect.